ericPantarotto/nestJS_completeGuide/_notes/notes.md

 - once the app is deployed or before that run in a browser in a development environment/server, the entire *type system* goes away, the browser and Node.js don't know what Typescript is
 - so all the extra syntax added to our code never makes it to the browser nor Node.js
 - the typescript compiler compiles the typescript code and produces javascript code, which is what is executed
-- unlike other strongly typed languages,  typescrypt compiler doesn't do any performance optimization
+- unlike other strongly typed languages,  typescript compiler doesn't do any performance optimization

 ![image info](./0_sc2.png)